September 4, 2025, 6:33 am | Read time: 4 minutes

 Dolby Vision 2 Comes with Its Own Motion Smoothing

 In response to one of the biggest points of contention between the film and home theater industries, Dolby Vision 2 introduces Authentic Motion.
-Dolby calls it “the world’s first creatively driven motion-control tool to make scenes appear more authentically cinematic, shot by shot, without unwanted stuttering, setting by setting.”
+Dolby calls it “the world’s first creatively driven motion-control tool to make scenes appear more cinematically authentic, shot by shot, without unwanted stuttering, setting by setting.”
 For several years, TV manufacturers have been shipping their devices with so-called motion smoothing.
-The function interpolates the frame rate—usually to 60 frames per second.
-This makes the image run more smoothly than at 24 frames per second, which is the de facto standard in the film industry.
-Users appreciate the function because they are familiar with smooth frame rates from smartphones, gaming, and platforms like YouTube and Instagram.
+This feature interpolates the frame rate—usually to 60 frames per second.
+As a result, the image runs more smoothly than at 24 frames per second, which is the de facto standard in the film industry.
+Users appreciate the feature because they are familiar with smooth frame rates from smartphones, gaming, and platforms like YouTube and Instagram.
 After all, they often record videos with their smartphone cameras at 60 frames per second.

-Through scene-by-scene control with Authentic Motion, Dolby aims to give creators more control over when and where motion smoothing is used—if at all.
-However, it remains questionable whether this can counteract the general trend of users activating the function on their TVs and never turning it off again.
+With scene-by-scene control over Authentic Motion, Dolby aims to give creators more control over when and where motion smoothing is used—if at all.
+However, it remains questionable whether this can counteract the general trend of users activating the feature on their TVs and never turning it off again.

 Do I Need a New TV Now?